masich/DataB/README.md

 ## Getting started

 ### Initialization
 Before using databases and any DataB core functionality it is necessary to initialize it.
-The example of a method that initialize DataB is provided below.
+The example of a method that initializes the DataB is provided below.
 ```java
 private static void initDB() throws SQLException {
     DBManager manager = new DBManager.Builder()